Lamentations of the Flame Princess

 The Money

-LotFP even takes the time to think about what should happen with loot.
+LotFP even takes the time to think about what should happen with loot after you bring it to town.
 Where do you stash it?
 Can you invest it in a business venture?
 Can you buy a house?
-All important considerations once you survive a couple of dungeon delves.
+Will you spend it all or plan for a future?
+All important considerations once you survive a couple of dungeon delves, and these questions make loot something more than a number.

 Firearms

-Lamentations of the Flame Princess is set in quasi 1600 or roundabouts 1650, plus some small change.
+Lamentations of the Flame Princess is set in quasi 1600, mostly 1630 or roundabouts 1650, plus some small change.
 That means, there are guns, and there are quite elaborate rules for gunplay, and they actually make sense.
+The gun ignores much of your armor levels as if they weren’t there, but their direct damage output is limited and they need to be cleaned, prepped, loaded and fired, with black powder.

 Even a pro at reloading needs time so much time for it that the aforementioned longbow looks pretty darn attractive…. but when you take a military unit of 50 men, the gun becomes a fearsome weapon: Burst after burst of lead balls that smash through your expensive plate armor like through so much wadded cloth.